ddimaria/rust-actix-framework/README.md

 ## Application Cache

 Asynchronous access to redis is automatically added to the server if a value is provided for the `REDIS_URL` environment variable.
-To invoke this data in a handler, simply add `cache: Cache` to the function signature.
+To invoke this data in a handler, simply add `cache: Cache` to the handler's signature.

 ### Helper Functions